 The science and ongoing research of our connective tissue system (commonly called the fascial system) has produced new models of anatomy and physiology that are shifting old paradigms not only in stretching but in many fields like physical medicine and manual therapy.
 Proving that a muscle cannot lengthen, strengthen, or functionally do anything in isolation is only one of many discoveries that have led to great advances in the effectiveness of fascial stretching and other therapies.

-The Frederick Stretch Therapy technique leans into the shifting paradigms and treats the whole person, not just a body part.
+The Facia Stretch Therapy technique leans into the shifting paradigms and treats the whole person, not just a body part.
 It is pain-free and uses constant circulatory, gently oscillating movements of traction and stabilization to decompress joints and expand space in the soft tissues.
 Beyond gaining range of motion where needed, one experiences vastly improved kinesthesia (ability to move with ease) and proprioception (sense of one’s posture both when still and in movement).
 An overall feeling of wellbeing, confidence, and ease with oneself after receiving FST is the capstone to personal and professional transformation.

 With FST the individual's needs are prioritized.
 Countless clients have reported that in just one session they have a reduction in their pain, and their posture and functional movement have significantly improved.
 Performed safely and pain-free, there is a personalized assessment, and the session is catered and customized for the individual’s specific needs.